IvanPetroff/home/ora_xml/db/m_T_ZagDok.typ

 )
 /
-create or replace type body m_T_ZagDok is
+create or replace force type body m_T_ZagDok is

   -- Member procedures and functions constructor function m_T_ZagDok(in_nz number) return self as result is